canonical-ols/snapstore-snap-docs/en/api-authentication.md

 ## Request authentication

-To authenticate a request, you must bind the discharge macaroon to the root macaroon, and send that as your value in an 'Authorization' HTTP header.
+To authenticate a request, you must bind the discharge macaroon to the root macaroon, and send that as your value in an 'Authorisation' HTTP header.

 For example, with pymacaroons: